christophermorin/christophermorin/README.md

 </div>

 <p>Full stack developer based in Canada, skilled at crafting websites and applications using React, Next, Javascript, Typescript, MongoDB and PostgreSQL, all within a test driven environment using mainly Jest and Cypress.
 Very capable of learning new skills and happy to work within any environment. </p>
-<p>Opensource has been my pursuit lately, as well as expanding my knowledge of Typescript, C# and working with AWS.</p>
+<p>Opensource has been my pursuit lately, as well as expanding my skills with Typescript, React, CI/CD and working with AWS.</p>
 <p>Check out some of my hosted projects, <a href="https://github.com/christophermorin/projects">here</a> or from the list below.</p>
 👋
 <br>